Rapides Surgical Weight Loss Clinic

 What is BMI?

 Body mass index, commonly referred to as BMI, is a simple calculation based on your body weight and height.
-It is considered a reliable indicator of body fat.
+While BMI is not a perfect measure, for example a body builder with a high muscle mass or a pregnant female, for the general population it is a good measure and is the standard used to determine eligibility for weight loss surgery.
 Use the tool below to calculate your BMI.

 Body Mass Index (BMI) is a number calculated from a person's weight and height.
 BMI provides a reliable indicator of body fatness for most people and is used to screen for weight categories that may lead to health problems.